S. Korea, US to complete guidelines on nuclear strategy planning, operation by mid-2024: Seoul official

 S. Korea, US to complete guidelines on nuclear strategy planning, operation by mid-2024: Seoul officialBy Yonhap

-Seoul's Principal Deputy National Security Adviser Kim Tae-hyo made the remarks after he and Maher Bitar, the U.S. National Security Council coordinator for intelligence and defense policy, led the second session of the Nuclear Consultative Group (NCG).
+Seoul's Principal Deputy National Security Adviser Kim Tae-hyo made the remarks after he and Maher Bitar, the US National Security Council (NSC) coordinator for intelligence and defense policy, led the second session of the Nuclear Consultative Group (NCG) at the Pentagon.

+Based on the work plan, the two countries plan to build a fleshed-out nuclear extended deterrence system around June next year, he said.

+Extended deterrence refers to the U.S. commitment to using the full range of its military capabilities, including nuclear, to defend its ally.
+Through the NCG, the two sides have been seeking to leverage South Korea's conventional military assets to support America's nuclear operations in pursuit of an integrated deterrence formula.

-Following the inaugural meeting in July, the second NCG session took place amid tensions heightened by Pyongyang's launch of a military reconnaissance satellite last month and the possibility of the regime launching another intercontinental ballistic missile this month.
+Following the inaugural meeting in July, the second NCG session proceeded amid tensions heightened by Pyongyang's launch of a military reconnaissance satellite last month and the possibility of the regime launching another intercontinental ballistic missile this month.

 The participants also agreed on a plan to incorporate scenarios of nuclear operations in next year's allied military exercises, including the summertime Ulchi Freedom Shield, according to a Seoul official who requested anonymity.